What Police Can Actually Extract From Your Phone in 2026

 Apple's silent countermeasure

-iOS 18.1 introduced "inactivity reboot".
+IOS 18.1 introduced "inactivity reboot".
 Your phone automatically restarts after 72 hours of inactivity.
 After reboot, it enters BFU state, locking all encryption keys.
 Apple never announced this feature publicly.
 It was discovered by security researcher Jiska Classen.

-This directly counters the forensic playbook: police would seize a phone, keep it powered on and in a Faraday bag (to prevent remote wipe), and extract it days later while it remained in the easier AFU state.
+This directly counters the forensic playbook: police would seize a phone, keep it powered on and in a Faraday bag (to prevent remote wipe).
+And extract it days later while it remained in the easier AFU state.
 Now, after 72 hours, the phone locks itself.

 Where the law stands